Test vehicles Iris 1 and 2

 The author caught up with these stalwarts in their latter years when they were being operated by Railtest and took part in several test series with both units.

-Iris 1 was originally built as a two-car Derby Lightweight DMU in 1954 and was later converted into two single cars.
-This contemporary article from the September 1956 issue of the London Midland Region magazine describes the intended use of the singe car unit M79900 on the Buckingham branch.
+Iris 1 was originally built as a single car Derby Lightweight DMU in 1954.
+This contemporary article from the September 1956 issue of the London Midland Region magazine describes the intended use of the single car unit M79900 on the Buckingham branch.
 John Spencer Gilks also has a number of photographs of M79900 in his excellent trilogy of books 'Dawn of the Diesels'.

-Iris 1 is now retired and has been restored at the Midland Railway Centre, Butterley Derbyshire to virtually original condition and is used occasionally in passenger service on the MRC.
+Iris 1 is now retired and was very nicely restored at the Midland Railway Centre, Butterley Derbyshire to virtually original condition and was used occasionally in passenger service on the MRC.

 Click on the picture for a bigger image - photos are the author's where not credited

-High Wycombe Pictured at High Wycombe in its earlier red and blue R&DD livery, Iris 1 heads off towards Marylebone whilst a class 50-hauled Down express approaches behind 50004.
+High Wycombe Pictured at High Wycombe in its earlier red and blue R&DD livery, Test Coach Iris heads off towards Marylebone whilst a class 50-hauled Down express approaches behind 50004.

 Colin Berry